The GRE is not required and will not be included or considered during the review of applications.

 - TOEFL scores for international students (see below for details).

-- A completed graduate application: The online application opens the first week of September and is located on the Graduate Division website.
+- A completed graduate application: The online application opens in early or mid-September and is located on the Graduate Division website.
 Paper applications are no longer accepted.
 Please create your account and review the application well ahead of the submit date, as it will take time to complete and requests information not listed here.

 - A nonrefundable application fee: The fee must be paid using a major credit card and is not refundable.
-For US citizens and permanent residents, the fee is $120; students may request a fee waiver as part of the online application.
-For all other students the fee is $155 (no waivers, no exceptions).
+For US citizens and permanent residents, the fee is $135; US citizens and permanent residents may request a fee waiver as part of the online application.
+For all other students (international) the fee is $155 (no waivers, no exceptions).
 Graduate Admissions manages the fee, not the program, so please contact them with questions.

 - Transcripts: Unofficial copies of all relevant transcripts, uploaded as part of the online application (see application for details).
 Unofficial copies of official transcripts are strongly preferred, as uploaded transcripts must include the applicant and institution name and should be easy for the reviewers to read (print-outs from online personal schedules can be hard to read and transcripts without your name and the institution name cannot be used for review).
-Do not send official paper transcripts to Grad Division or Biophysics, they will be discarded.
+Do not send via mail official paper transcripts to Grad Division or Biophysics, they will be discarded.

 - Read and follow all of the “Tips for the Application Process” listed below.
 This ensures that everything goes smoothly and you make a good impression on the faculty reviewing your file.